Erie International Airport

 Erie International Airport Tom Ridge Field (IATA: ERI, ICAO: KERI, FAA LID: ERI) is a public airport 5 mi southwest of Erie, in Erie County, Pennsylvania, United States.
 Airline service at Erie faces stiff competition from the Pittsburgh, Cleveland, Buffalo, and Toronto airports, all within three hours of Erie by car.
 In 2004, Erie was the third-fastest-growing airport in the United States, and the fastest-growing airport in Pennsylvania.
 It is 128 mi from Pittsburgh, 111 mi from the Canada–U.S. border, 95 mi from Cleveland, Ohio and 105 mi from Buffalo, New York.

-The airport is named for former Pennsylvania governor, former United States Secretary of Homeland Security, and Erie native Tom Ridge.
+The airport is named for former Pennsylvania governor, former Secretary of United States Secretary of Homeland Security, and Erie native Tom Ridge.